 L'Ouverture Coffee was founded with a vision to save the lives of as many impoverished people in Haiti as possible.
 Why Haiti?
 We’ll get to that…

 Founded by Junior Racine.
-This second generation Canadian spent a year and half planning, developing, writing every meticulous content, feature and goal he hopes to see L'Ouverture Coffee succeed and over-achieve within the next decade.
-Hoping to one day find a worthwhile solution that would ease the plight of men and women all over the world.
+This second generation Canadian spent two years planning, developing, writing every meticulous content, feature and goal he hopes to see L'Ouverture Coffee succeed and over-achieve within the next decade.

 His parents immigrated to Canada from Haiti back in the late 1970's nestling themselves in Alberta, where they've been ever since.
 His paternal family's history in coffee goes back a long way, how far back is hard to say.
 Mr. Racine's great-grandfather was a coffee farmer in Haiti and from the stories his father told him, his great-grandfather was dedicated and principled.
 But after his death, the plantation seemed to fall by the wayside, his children had their own lives, dreams and interests.
 There was no future for the business.
 And so, the lands were lost, the coffee trees died from decades of neglect and fell victim to numerous destructive hurricanes.

 Now we find ourselves in the 21st century, where life on the western hemisphere is hopeful and bright.
 Yet many still face poverty, injustice and discrimination.
 Haiti is most widely known as the poorest country on the western hemisphere.
 Where 60% of the population live in poverty and 25% of that are living under extreme poverty...
-On top of that we are facing the ever-growing threat of climate change, our arctic glaciers are melting at incredibly fast rates which leads to rising water levels that threaten the lives of millions.
+On top of that we are facing the ever-growing threat of climate change, our arctic glaciers are melting at incredibly fast rates which leads to rising water levels that threaten the lives of millions, Haiti's 2% forest coverage doesn't help.
 We have insanely high amounts of carbon floating in our atmosphere while at the same time around 80% of the world's forests have been cut down.

 The mission when it all began was to fight the good fight for those who can't.
-It was about reducing Haiti's poverty rate while reducing effect of climate change.
-We start off by donating a generous amount of our profits to our non-profit partner, Eden Reforestation Projects, who then employs impoverished Haitians to plant 8 trees per bag of coffee in their country.
+It was about reducing Haiti's poverty rate while reducing effect of climate change by way of reforestation.
+We start off by donating a generous amount of our profits to our non-profit partner, Eden Reforestation Projects, who then employs impoverished Haitians to plant 4 trees per bag of coffee in their country.
 It doesn't take much imagination to fathom the myriad of benefits to the people, the land and their economy.